 3D pen, PLA Resin, Steel, Wood, Graphite, Paint & Painter’s Tape, Fabric

 The Creative Process

-Each chosen object was wrapped completely in blue painter’s tape.
+The chosen objects were individually wrapped in blue painter’s tape.
 At this stage, I noticed that these items reminded me of mummified Egyptian relics, partially because of the bright blue color but also because of the wrapping method.
 Next, I used a 3D pen to trace intricate designs on the taped surfaces.
-I used my imagination to invent where & how these lines connected.
-Each delicate design was intentionally complicated to be unique, like a fingerprint is.
-This drawing process is entirely manual & meditative.
-With the push of a button, hot resin leaves the pen tip and then hardens quickly on the tape.
-Once cool, the drawn shape was easily unmolded from the taped surface.
-Often individual sections were created in pieces and then fused together to build the complete, hollow form.
-Lastly, each 3D shape was paired with a handmade metal and/or wood design component to indicate a related purpose.
+I used my imagination to invent where & how these lines connected to make an intricate web around each solid form.
+This drawing process is entirely manual, and meditative.
+The result is unique, like a fingerprint, intentionally not for reproduction.

-Five sculptural compositions were created in total.
-The items in the slide show above are called: Horsepower, Tea, Dr. Marten, Schrodinger’s Cat, & Paperless.
+Five sculptural compositions were created.
+The items in the slide show above are titled: Horsepower, Tea, Dr. Marten, Schrodinger’s Cat, & Paperless.